tylernguyen/tylernguyen.xyz/docs/about.md

     The blog does not have an overaching theme.
 Though I mostly write about popular culture and technology.

 ???+ question "Where are you on the internet?"

+!!! warning "Disclaimer"

+    Technical writings here are limited to my own knowledge and research.
+    Opinions expressed here are just that.